Kompass in der Natur, der sinnbildlich dafür steht, dass sich Unternehmen Klimaziele setzen, die zur Dekarbonsierung führen.

 Whether you’re working on a Corporate or Product Carbon Footprint or developing a decarbonization strategy: We support you wherever you need it.

-Our software is built for both climate professionals and beginners.
+Our climate software is built for both climate professionals and beginners.
 It lets you structure your data in the way that works best for you, whether for reporting, internal management, or external requirements related to communication or compliance.

 And if you’re looking for additional sparring or targeted guidance, our Climate Experts are here to help.
 Because one thing is clear: only those who truly understand their emissions can take effective action.